 Napoleon commissioned the famous triumphal arc in 1806 to celebrate his victory at Austerlitz and to memorialize the heroes of the war.
 Le Arc de Triomphe is located in Paris 8 and you can climb all the way up to the top and enjoy the view!

 MUSÉE DU LOUVRE

-This museum, one of the most famous museums in the world, not only holds the painting of Mona Lisa, but also the 6×10 meter painting by Jacques-Louis David of Napoleon’s coronation ceremony.
+This museum is one of the most famous museums in the world.
+Le Louvre not only holds the painting of Mona Lisa, but also the 6×10 meter painting by Jacques-Louis David of Napoleon’s coronation ceremony.
 It is really impressive!
 Napoleon’s coronation ceremony actually took place in Notre-Dame de Paris, in the 4th Arrondissement of Paris, on December 2nd, 1804.